FireWoRx21/JaredRandall.github.io/README.md

-# Jared Randall, PhD Candidate
+# Jared Randall, PhD Candidate at the University of Alberta

 ## Spatial Analysis
 As a PhD Candidate in the field of Wildland Fire, I have spent a significant amount of time honing my skills in spatial analysis and statistics in ArcGIS, R and QGIS.
 I have applied my spatial analysis skills in both academic and industrial settings.